Jane Antonia Cornish: Duende

-Delos released Cornish's first chamber music album, Duende, in April 2014.
+Delos released Cornish's first chamber music album, Duendos, in April 2014.
 The album was met with positive critical acclaim.
 Fanfare described it as "extraordinarily deep music".
 Barry Kilpatrick at American Record Guide said it "...grabbed my attention immediately and never let go."
 Artists featured on the album include Miranda Cuckson, Blair McMillen and The Lee Trio.

 Continuum

 Innova Recordings released an album, Continuum on 31 July 2015.
 Continuum was performed by Decoda, Carnegie Hall's Affiliate Ensemble.
 WQXR wrote: "Continuum is a font of wistfulness and melancholic beauty". and named it Q2 Music Album of the Week Continuum was also featured on WNYC-FM New Sounds.

 Into Silence

 Innova Recordings released the album, Into Silence on 25 August 2017.
 Music from the album has been played on BBC Radio 3, KEXP and WNYC-FM New Sounds.
 John Schaefer commented that the work had "unappeased yearning" with a "tender earthbound comfort".
 New York City Ballet principal Ask la Cour choreographed a pas de deux to the title track which was filmed and released with the album.
 Dance Spirit Magazine featured the film and described it as "impossibly gorgeous shapes form and dissolve in the haunting black-and-white setting of the Martha Graham Studios in NYC".
 The pas de deux was performed as part of the Stars of American Ballet tour in 2017 by Ask la Cour and Teresa Reichlen.